Anomalous statistics of laser-cooled atoms in dissipative optical lattices: L evy dynamics and Sisyphus cooling

-where on the left the average is taken over the random variable $S$ and on the right with respect to the random variable $\chi$.
-The result is a direct outcome of the assumption that the random variables $\{\chi_i\}$ are IID and so the expectation value factorizes.
+where on the left the average is taken over the random variable $S$ and on the right it is taken with respect to the random variable $\chi$.
+The result is a direct outcome of the assumption that the random variables $\{\chi_i\}$ are independent and identically-distributed and so the expectation value factorizes.
 We will assume that the PDF of $\chi$ is symmetric so that its mean is zero.
 Two examples are the Gaussian PDF $P_G(\chi) =\exp(- \chi^2 / 2 \sigma^2)/\sqrt{2 \pi \sigma^2}$ with standard deviation $\sigma$, and a Lorentzian PDF $P_L(\chi)= [\pi (1+\chi^2)]^{-1}$.
 The first is an example of a distribution with finite moments, while the second has a power-law tail, and its variance diverges.
 The characteristic functions of the Gaussian and Lorentzian are $\tilde{P}_G(k) = \exp( - k^2 \sigma^2/2)$ and $\tilde{P}_L(k)=\exp(- |k|)$ respectively.
 Related to the divergence of the variance, the characteristic function of the Lorentzian exhibits non-analytical behavior at $k=0$, $P_L(k) \sim 1 - |k| $ and the second derivative with respect to $k$ at this point diverges.
-More generally, if $P(\chi)\sim |\chi|^{-(1 +\nu)}$ for large $|\chi|$ and $0<\nu<2$, then for small $k$ we have $\tilde{P}(k) \sim 1 - A |k|^\nu$, where $A$ is a scale parameter.
+More generally, if $P(\chi)\sim |\chi|^{-(1 +\nu)}$ for large $|\chi|$ and $0<\nu<2$, then for small $k$ we have $\tilde{P}(k) \sim 1 - A |k|^\nu$, where $A$ is a scale parameter used as an input for the theory~\cite{bouchaud1990anomalous}.
 For $\nu<2$ the variance of the summand diverges.
 On the other hand, for any parent distribution of $\chi$ with a finite variance, we have $P(k) \sim 1 - \sigma^2 k^2/2$ where the leading term reflects the fact that $P(\chi)$ is normalized.
 Then, using Eq.~\ref{eq01}, two generic possibilities are found in the limit of $N\to \infty$.
 If the variance of $P(\chi)$ is finite,

 where we choose $\mu=2$ and use the definition of the exponential limit.
 This implies a diffusive scaling for the sum.
 Importantly, it also means that the PDF of the scaled sum $S$ is Gaussian for \emph{any} parent distribution with a finite variance $\sigma$.
 In contrast, if $P(\chi)$ exhibits power-law decay with $\nu<2$, then $\mu$ is chosen\footnote{Though a rigorous proof of the central limit theorem goes beyond the scope of this Colloquium, note that any other choice of $\nu\neq \mu$ would not give a meaningful limit when $N\to \infty$.} such that $\mu=\nu$, and